 Away from the crowds, Plage de la Salines is a perfect stretch of salt and pepper sand, just south of Plage de l’Hermitage.
 The beach takes up a long stretch of sand so it’s never a challenge to find your spot, and you can enjoy views that stretch all the way south to Saint-Leu.
 There are a few clear patches for swimming but this is a great place for snorkeling.
 Sadly, the coral is mostly bleached but there are lots of tropical fish around.
 When you feel like socializing, head to either Planch’Alize or Copacabana for drinks on the beach.
 On the southern tip of the beach, Le Choka Bleu is also a popular spot.

 Plage de Boucan Canot

 This beach is the Reunionnaise version of Saint-Tropez.
-Tourists in nearby resorts and vacation rentals can easily swing by, enjoy drinks and meal along the concrete promenade, play some beach volleyball and work on their tan.
+Tourists in nearby resorts and vacation rentals can easily swing by, enjoy drinks and meals along the concrete promenade, play some beach volleyball, and work on their tan.
 It’s one of the widest beaches on this section of the island and the further you head from the center, the more secluded it gets.
 Don’t forget to check out the natural pool!

 Plage des Brisants

 Plage des Brisants extends from the port of Saint-Gilles south to Plage de l’Hermitage.
 It might not be the most idyllic in terms of tropical look and feel but the 2.5km of sand to choose from definitely award it extra points.
 The beach widens as it gets closer to Plage de l’Hermitage, not suitable for swimming on the St-Gilles side.
 Locals love this beach, especially for a weekend lunch or sunset drinks at the Sauvage bar and restaurant.

 Plage de l’Étang Salé